-LOS ANGELES (Court TV) — The Menendez brothers will find out if they have a chance of life outside of prison this week.
+LOS ANGELES (Court TV) — The Menendez brothers may soon have a life outside of prison — thanks to encouragement from an unlikely source.

 Earlier this month, Gascón announced his office was looking into new evidence in the case, including a letter Erik sent his cousin, Andy Cano, eight months before the murders that his attorneys say proved he was sexually abused by Jose.
 The office is also reviewing rape allegations against Jose by ex-Menudo member Roy Rosselló.